Suzi Carlson

-Suzi Carlson is an American politician currently serving in the Kansas House of Representatives, representing the 64th district.
+Suzi Carlson is an American politician who served in the Kansas House of Representatives, representing the 64th district.
 She was elected in 2018, succeeding Republican Susie Swanson, who did not seek reelection.

 A former cosmetologist, Carlson served for 21 years as the city judge in Clay Center, Kansas.
 During that time she also served as a city judge for Wakefield, Kansas, Green, Kansas, Longford, Kansas and Miltonvale, Kansas.
+She lost the Republican nomination for re-election in 2022, several months after being arrested on suspicion of driving under the influence of alcohol.